 The United States Food and Drug Administration publishes a list of approved sterilants for cleaning reusable medical and dental devices -

-You can buy strips that change color to indicate the oven has been at a certain time and temperature.
+Indicator strips change color to indicate the oven has been at a certain time and temperature.

 Wet heat - Autoclaves are also ubiquitous at labs and hospitals.
-They sterilize with steam, and the WHO mentions saturated steam at 121 °C for 30 minutes as a sterilization technique.
+They sterilize with steam; a common regimen is heating to 121 °C for 30 minutes as a sterilization technique.
 Manufacturers have recommendations for their units.
-A spore strip test validates that autoclaving process sterilizes adequately.
+A spore strip test validates that the autoclaving process sterilizes adequately.

 Chemical sterilization and disinfection is accomplished with many commercial preparations, but the preparations generally are made of a few active compounds